TykTechnologies/tyk-demo/README.md

 # Tyk Demo

 This repo provides an example installation of Tyk.
-It uses Docker Compose to provide a quick, simple deployment.
+It uses Docker Compose to provide a quick, simple deployment, where you can choose what features to include.

-In the [Standard Tyk Deployment](#standard-tyk) you get the standard Tyk components: Gateway, Dashboard, Pump.
-The deployment can be extended to include these features:
+The concept is that there is a **standard deployment** of Tyk, which gives you the usual Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB.
+This standard deployment can be extended by including additional **feature deployments** as needed.
+The feature deployments cover particular scenarios for Tyk, such as:

 * Single sign on
 * TLS